martin-ockajak/automorph/README.md

 [![Build](https://github.com/martin-ockajak/automorph/workflows/Build/badge.svg)](
 https://github.com/martin-ockajak/automorph/actions/workflows/tests.yml)

-## This is a preview of an upcoming release.
-Please do not attempt to use it but feel free to review.
+## This is a preview of an upcoming release without the artifacts being published.
+Please do not use it in any way but feel free to review the documentation.

 **Automorph** is an [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) client and server library for [Scala]( https://www.scala-lang.org/) providing an easy way to invoke and expose remote APIs using [JSON-RPC](